mondaycom/welcome-apps/apps/word-cloud/README.md

 1. Open monday.com, login to your account and go to a "Developers" section.
 2. Create a new "Word Cloud Example App"
-3. Open "OAuth & Permissions" section and choose "boards:read" scope
+3. Open "OAuth & Permissions" section and add "boards:read" scope
 4. Open "Features" section and create a new "Boards View" feature
 5. Open "View setup" tab and fulfill in "Custom URL" field your ngrok public URL, which you got previously (f.e. https://021eb6330099.ngrok.io)
 6. Click "Boards" button and choose one of the boards with some data in it.